floornfts/mobile-minting/README.md

 <br />

 ## What is this repository?
-This repository is a **public, contribuatable collection of Ingestors** that teach Mobile Minting how to support mints from new platforms.
+This repository is a **public, contributable collection of Ingestors** that teach Mobile Minting how to support mints from new platforms.

 Historically, only Floor could choose what mints users could mint through Floor based on our roadmap, or partnerships, now anyone can build support for any minting platform / product and (provided it meets some safety & reliability checks) it can be included in Mobile Minting.

-This library is incldued in Floor's platform and run in a sandbox when indexing mints.
+This library is included in Floor's platform and executed in a sandboxed environment for indexing mints.

 <br />
 ## Adding a new platform to Mobile Minting